 Please note: IRIS Registry is a registered trademark of the American Academy of Ophthalmology (AAO).
 All of the AAO-developed quality measures ("Measures") outlined in this supplement are copyrighted by the H. Dunbar Hoskins Jr., MD, Center for Quality Eye Care of the AAO.
 These Measures are not clinical guidelines and do not establish a medical standard.
 They have not been tested in all possible applications.
 The Measures, while copyrighted, can be reproduced and distributed with appropriate credit, without modification, for noncommercial purposes, e.g., use by health care providers in connection with their practices.
-The Academy encourages use of the Measures by other health care professionals, where applicable.
-Commercial use is defined as the sale, license, or distribution of the Measures for commercial gain, or incorporation of some or all of a Measure(s) into a product or service that is sold, licensed, or distributed for commercial gain.
+The Academy encourages use of the Measures or distribution of the Measures for commercial gain, or incorporation of some or all of a Measure(s) into a product or service that is sold, licensed, or distributed for commercial gain.
 Commercial uses of the Measures require a license agreement between the user and the AAO.
 The AAO, its employees, and its members, are not responsible for any use of the Measures.
 The measures and specifications are provided "as is," without warranty of any kind.